-Public complaint forms will be maintained in a clearly visible location in the public area of
+Public complaint forms will be maintained in a clearly visible location in the public area of the police facility and will be accessible through the department website.

 Public complaint forms in languages other than English may also be provided, as determined necessary or practicable.